 In addition to individual architectural projects, Reykjavik has embraced urban design initiatives that foster sustainability across the entire city.
 These initiatives enhance the quality of life for residents while establishing Reykjavik as a city that embodies conscious design.

 One of the key pillars of sustainable urban development in Reykjavik is the ambitious Master Plan 2040.
 The plan aims to create a compact, green city where urban development seamlessly integrates with the natural environment.
-The goal is to reduce carbon emissions, enhance energy efficiency and improve infrastructure for pedestrians and cyclists.
+Ultimately, its goal is to reduce carbon emissions, enhance energy efficiency and improve infrastructure for pedestrians and cyclists.

 The Geothermal Energy District of Reykjavik